Learning support tutors

 - Citation, referencing and avoiding plagiarism

-- Making the most of feedback
+- Understanding and making the most of your feedback

-- Presentation skills
+- Improving presentation skills

 Important things to note